-Set up Chrome for Business
+Set up Chrome for Work

-Chrome for Business allows you to deploy and manage the Chrome browser for your users in a variety of ways.
+Chrome for Work allows you to deploy and manage the Chrome browser for your users in a variety of ways.
 Chrome is supported on Linux, Mac, and Windows (including Windows XP).
 For details, see Chrome system requirements.

 - To install and manage Chrome on your corporate devices (Windows, Mac, and Linux), see the MSI installation instructions and Set up device-based policies below.

 - To set Chrome policies for users on their personal computers and when they sign in to Chrome with their Google Apps account when they're away from work, see the cloud policies you can configure under Set up user-based policies below.

 - To set Chrome policies for your managed Chromebook and Chromebox users, see Manage Chrome devices.

 The instructions are for how to install the Chrome for Work MSI in a Windows environment.
 To set up Chrome for an organization:

 For Windows environments, download the Google Chrome Microsoft installer (MSI), which installs Chrome without an internet connection.
 For Mac and Linux environments, download the consumer version.Chrome installs at the system level, giving all users on the machine access to the same instance of Chrome.

 Preferences are user settings that configure an individual instance of Chrome, while policies are administrator settings that configure multiple Chrome instances and override any conflicting user preferences.